Westport Property - Dundee

 landlords certificate requirements

 It offers important information about a property’s energy efficiency and environmental footprint.
-Measured on a scale from A (very efficient) to G (inefficient), the EPC not only assesses how costly it is to power and heat the property but also evaluates its carbon dioxide (CO2) emissions.
+Measured on a scale from A (very efficient) to G (inefficient), the EPC not only assesses how costly it is to power and heat the property but also evaluates its carbon dioxide (CO2) emissions and the presence of safety features, such as a carbon monoxide alarm.

 By law, landlords and letting agents must possess an up-to-date EPC for any property they intend to rent out.
 This assessment is conducted by a Domestic Energy Assessor (DEA), who evaluates various aspects of energy consumption within the property.